 WHAT HAPPENS DURING TREATMENT?

-- It will take approximately 4 hours to receive 1 dose of LEMTRADA.
-The time may vary depending on a number of factors
+It will take at least 4 hours to receive 1 dose of LEMTRADA

 WHAT HAPPENS AFTER TREATMENT?